eddmann/eddmann.github.io/_posts/2014/2014-01-28-accessors-getter-setter-and-singleton-traits-in-php.md

 }
 ```

-Looking at the code above you will notice that we use PHP's '\__call' magic method to see if the users invoked method is of interest to us.
+Looking at the code above you will notice that we use PHP's `__call` magic method to see if the users invoked method is of interest to us.
 To keep control of this traits 'magic', the call only looks for properties that exist within the class that the trait has been used in.
-You are however able to replace '\__CLASS__' with '$this' to provide the entire classes properties with these capabilities, but I found this restriction beneficial when refactoring the code-base.
+You are however able to replace `__CLASS__` with '$this' to provide the entire classes properties with these capabilities, but I found this restriction beneficial when refactoring the code-base.
 Below is an example use-case for including this trait.

 ```php